siddhantkhandelwal/ML_SIG/thought-process.md

 * Using nltk now.
 * Make a rough sketch of the requirements, their order of processing and then implement them.
 Helps.
 * Used Hunspell for Spell-check.

+## Andrew Ng ML Course (Coursera)
+* Already completed till Week 2.
+* Installed Octave.
+* Have to decide upon how will I be going ahed with the course assignments.
+  * Python or Octave?